azsde/SimpsonTvReloaded/README.md

  - Software:
 	 - Gapless Playback using VLC (instead of the abandonned and deprecated OmxPlayer)
 	 - Playback control (play/pause, next, previous)
+         - Current episode saving, will resume the last played episode in case of a shutdown
  - Hardware:
 	 - Audio filter for the audio over GPIO
 	 - USB C power instead of micro USB